Complete the Missing Half: Augmenting Aggregation Filtering with Diversification for Graph Convolutional Networks: Experiments

 \subsection{Experimental Setup}

 In supervised learning of shallow GNNs, we keep the same training configurations for GraphSAINT and FB-GraphSAINT on the $9$ datasets, which are the random walk sampler with length 2 (RW) setting\footnote{The name ``random walk sampler with length 2 setting'' is what the authors used in their paper and they use the name $PPI$-large-2 in their code.} in GraphSAINT \cite{zeng2019graphsaint}; for GWNN \cite{xu2019wavelet} and FB-GWNN, we use the same hyperparameters $s=1.0, t=10^{-4}$ on the $9$ datasets\footnote{This set of hyperparameters is the same as that of the original paper when training GWNN on Cora.}.
 Other GNNs and their two-channel variants are under the same experiment settings as \cite{hamilton2017inductive} and \cite{pei2020geom}.
+We use $\hat{A}_\text{sym}$ as low-pass spectral filter and $\hat{L}_\text{sym}$ as high-pass spectral filter \footnote{We will discuss other filters in Appendix \ref{appendix:discussion_filters}}.

 For supervised learning on deep GNNs, GCN\rom{2}, GCN\rom{2}*, FB-GCN\rom{2}, and FB-GCN\rom{2}* use $\lambda=1.5$ and $\alpha=0.2$ on $Actor$ and $Squirrel$.
 Other deep models use the same training configurations as GCN\rom{2} \cite{chen2020simple} on the remaining 7 datasets.